Omkanade5/GRIP/README.md

 Task1 : Prediction using Supervised ML(Linear Regression)
 Task2 : Prediction using Unsupervised ML(KMeans Clustering)
+Task3 : Prediction using DecisionTree Algorithm(DecisonTree Regressor)
-This is my submission of task 1 (Prediction using Supervised ML),Task 2(Prediction using Unsupervised ML) as a Data Science & Business Analytics Intern under GRIP at The Sparks Foundation
+This is my submission of tasks as a Data Science & Business Analytics Intern to GRIP under The Sparks Foundation